 The student associations at INRS support their members throughout their studies and promote their research activities.
 They also work to ensure that students take full advantage of their time at the institution by organizing numerous recreational, social, and cultural activities.
 The associations are all members of FEINRS, the INRS student federation.

-It ensures that the teaching and supervision provided to its members is commensurate with a quality graduate studies program.
-It informs its members about changes and events at the centre, INRS, and Université du Québec that are likely to interest them or improve or affect their student life and education.
+It ensures that the teaching and supervision provided to its members is commensurate with a quality graduate studies program and informs them about changes and events at the Centre, INRS, and Université du Québec that are likely to interest them or improve or affect their student life and education.

 AECETE regularly organizes social events (happy hours, wine+cheese, Halloween parties), environmental initiatives (Bring Your Own Mug Friday, Summer Garden, Zero Waste Day), sports outings (hockey, soccer), and scientific events (guest speakers, lunch talks, lunch movies).

 This committee represents students at the INRS Énergie Matériaux Télécommunications Research Centre in Varennes.

 CEISME has two missions: to support students throughout their academic journey and to improve student life at the Centre.
 It helps its members participate in